-Table 6 This Ball Web Comigarator Iconb LABEL DESCRIPTION Logout Click this to log out of the Web Configurator.
+LABEL DESCRIPTION Logout Click this to log out of the Web Configurator.
+Wizard Click this to open the wizard.
+See Chapter 3 on page 41 for more information.
 Help Click this to open the help page for the current screen.
-About Click this to display basic information about the NWA.
-Site Map Click this to see an overview of links to the Web Configurator screens.
+About Click this to display basic information about the NWA/WAC.